jacksonjgee/jacksonjgee/README.md

 - Volunteered at **dog shelters** and **Park Run** events

-> “Artificial intelligence is less about replacing intelligence — and more about amplifying curiosity.”

 ## 📲 Contact Details
 If you're interested in doing business with me, please contact me (preferably on gmail):
 - Jacksongee2005@gmail.com